 Second Semester - 18 points

-Disease mechanisms of key microbial pathogens, including bacteria, protozoa, and fungi.
+Disease mechanisms of key microbial pathogens, including bacteria, parasite, and fungi.
 Treatment and control of microbial diseases.
 Role of the human microbiome and commensals in health and disease.

 |